- What Documents Do I Need To Collect For Filing My Tax Return?

 Dear <Client Name>,

 You might have heard some buzz about the SECURE Act 2.0 and the ability to transfer 529 funds to a Roth IRA.
 I’m sure you’ve been wondering if you can take advantage of this new rule, too.
-To help clear up some of the questions you may have, I’ve put together this flowchart [link to flowchart here] for you.
+To help clear up some of the questions you may have, I’ve put together this flowchart [link the File URL of your white-labeled version] for you.
 It covers important issues such as:

 After reviewing the flowchart, let’s book a call or meeting to work through any questions you may have.
-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,